bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

 - **Application Load Balancers (ALBs)**

 The Perimeter account includes ALBs for production and Dev/Test workloads.
 These ALBs facilitate the distribution of incoming application traffic across multiple targets, such as EC2 instances.
 The use of AWS Web Application Firewall (WAF) on both front-end and back-end ALBs enhances security, controlling traffic and protecting against common web exploits.
-This is not recommend for most applications unless there is a specific need to use ALBs.
+This is not recommended for most applications unless there is a specific need to use ALBs.

 <!-- - TODO: Link to the networking page -->